Jay Neveloff: Government affairs

 Neveloff's real estate practice intersects with regulatory issues.
 Neveloff lobbied for the elimination of ILSA filing requirements for vertical condominiums, which was approved by Congress and signed into law by President Obama in 2014 and effective in 2015.

 He serves as a member of the Board of Governors of the Real Estate Board of New York and opines on legal issues involving various New York City government agencies, most notably, the City Department of Tax and Finance and in matters before the State Attorney General's Office.

 Honors and awards

-Neveloff is included in the Chambers and Partners USA Edition rankings continuously, since 2003 and Thompson Reuters Super Lawyers.
+Neveloff is included in the Chambers and Partners USA Edition rankings continuously, since 2003 and Thomson Reuters Super Lawyers.

 Neveloff was first recognized by Thomson Reuters' New York Super Lawyers, in its 2016 inaugural edition with a cover story.
 He has remained on this list every year since.

 Education and credentials

 Neveloff is a graduate of New York University School of Law, with a JD degree and earned his BA from Brooklyn College.